IMF chief Georgieva to visit DR Congo, Senegal this week | Business

 IMF chief Georgieva to visit DR Congo, Senegal this week

-International Monetary Fund chief Kristalina Georgieva will visit the Democratic Republic of Congo and Senegal this week, with a focus on how the global lender can best support Africa as it responds to the ongoing COVID-19 pandemic, an IMF official said.
+Only 102 million people, or 7.5% of the African continent's population, are fully vaccinated https://www.reuters.com/world/africa/covid-shots-are-finally-arriving-africa-cant-get-them-all-into-arms-2021-12-06, according to the World Health Organization, which has warned that vaccine inequity will prolong the pandemic.
+Climate change and using carbon credits to keep forests standing will be a big focus during Georgieva's talks with Tshisekedi, the official said.

-International Monetary Fund chief Kristalina Georgieva will visit the Democratic Republic of Congo and Senegal this week, with a focus on how the global lender can best support Africa as it responds to the ongoing COVID-19 pandemic, an IMF official said.
-Georgieva will travel on to Africa from Brussels, where she addressed a meeting of the Eurogroup.
+International Monetary Fund chief Kristalina Georgieva will visit the Democratic Republic of Congo and Senegal this week, with a focus on how the global lender can best support Africa as it deals with the ongoing COVID-19 pandemic, the IMF said.
+Georgieva will travel on to Africa from Brussels, where she addressed a meeting of the Eurogroup on Monday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)